 Students are housed in various hotels, hostels, and mountain cabins.

 Tuition and fees are subject to the approval of the Board of Trustees of the University of Pennsylvania and may change without notice.
-Tuition and fees below reflect rates for 2023.
-Rates for summer 2024 programs will be available in spring 2024.
+Tuition and fees below reflect rates for 2024 or estimated rates for 2025.
+Rates for summer 2025 programs will be available in spring 2025.

 - Penn Summer Abroad deposits ($500) will be credited to students’ accounts when final program costs are posted